ross-spencer/safetext/README.md

 ## safetext-json

-[safetext-json][st-2] captures all of the character classes identified by Zach Ayasan, David Jacobson, and Neatnik.
+[safetext-json][st-2] captures all of the character classes identified by Zach Aysan, David Jacobson, and Neatnik.
 Hopefully exporting the list means it can provide a central resource that can be updated more thoroughly by users.